maniospas/mhash/README.md

 # MHash

-This is an implementation of a hash function that uniquely maps a given string to a `uint16_t` identifier.
+This is an implementation of a hash function that uniquely maps a given key to an identifier.
 It works by concatenating several hash functions from a parameterized family until they combine into a unique hash.
 The main idea is that, with a large enough table holding entry ids, collisions are rare so you will want only a few hashes.